JesseR-Coding/Yellow-Pages-Au-Scraper/README.md

 ## Output

-The scraped data will be saved in a CSV file specified in the `final.csv` configuration.
+The scraped data will be saved in a CSV file named `final.csv` configuration.
 The CSV file will include the following columns:

 - Business Name
 - Business Address
 - Business Website (if available)

 Feel free to enhance or modify the scraper to extract additional data as needed.

+`Note: The scraper will create a "links.csv" file first which is part of the scraping process, this CSV file will automatically delete when the scraping is finished.`

 ## Contributing